-Most ID badge printers use two types of printing technologies: DTC and Retransfer.
+Most ID badge printers use two types of printing technologies: DTC and reverse transfer (Retransfer.)
 If you would like to learn more about how these two technologies work, read our blog post, How Do ID Card Printers Work.
-Or, keep reading to get a quick summary of both technologies’ features.
+Or, keep reading to get only a quick summary of both technologies’ features.

 Do I need a card printer with lamination?